SpaceManiac/HamSandwich/README.md

 }
 ```

+You can add a line like `"mountpoint": "mystic"` to an installer to access its
+files by a path like `mystic/graphics/items.jsp` instead of it overriding the
+original files.

 When the game searches for a world or asset file, it scans first the appdata
 folder, then the `assets/<project>/` folder, then the `installers` in order.
 That means that overrides should go at the beginning of the list and fallbacks